ipfs/kubo/docs/config.md

 and the provide throughput up to 6 million times faster on larger datasets!

 This is not compatible with `Routing.Type` `custom`.
-If you are using composable routers you can configure this individualy on each router.
+If you are using composable routers you can configure this individually on each router.

 When it is enabled:
 - Client DHT operations (reads and writes) should complete much faster